karthikramesh89/webbreaker/docs/cheatsheet.md

 # Cheatsheet of WebBreaker Commands:

-    List all WebInspect servers found in .config - webinspect_endpoints: webbreaker webinspect servers
+    List all WebInspect servers found in config.ini - webinspect_endpoints:
+    webbreaker webinspect servers

     List all WebInspect scans on webinspect-1.example.com and webinspect-2.example.com: